bem-site/bem-method/projects/projects.en.md

 ## pobem

-PostCSS plugin for easy write CSS in BEM notation.
+PostCSS plugin to abstract from BEM naming scheme: _use your favorite scheme!_

 ```stylus
 block('checkbox').mod('theme', 'dark') { // 1